 We strongly encourage use of a Graduate School template in either LaTeX or Microsoft Word.
 The templates should already include the necessary structure and content styles to correspond with the formatting guide and streamline the formatting process.
 Refer to the example file above for visual reference.

-The Word template is available in two versions to reflect the most common fonts used in submissions, Times New Roman and Calibri.
+The Word template is available in three versions to reflect the most common fonts used in submissions, Calibri, Garamond, and Times New Roman.
 Any standard non-ornamental font is acceptable, but authors who select a different font should modify the template accordingly to minimize font conflicts.

-- Word Template: Times New Roman version (DOTX; last updated February 2019)
+- Word Template: Calibri version (DOTX; last updated July 2021)

-- Word Template: Calibri version (DOTX; last updated February 2019)
+- Word Template: Garamond version (DOTX; last updated July 2021)

 If you have not yet used the Word template, please consult the quick start guide or workshop documentation below for additional assistance.